PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/magic/README.md

 it is listed in the description.
 The reversed version must be learned independently of the original.
 You cannot just decide in the moment which version you want.

+#### Rituals vs Spells

+Rituals differ from Spells in a few points.

+* have a fixed MP cost
+* have a casting time of two minutes per MP expended
+* the minimal number of ranks needed to cast a ritual is half the MP cost (rounded up).

+> A ritual with a cost of 17MP can be cast by having 9 ranks in the skill
+> and would require 34 minutes to cast.

 ### Using Spells and Rituals

 Using magic is called Casting.
 To cast a spell or a ritual the caster makes